Employment Credit Check

 What is Our Recommendation for Employment Credit Checks?We strongly recommend an Employment Credit Report for any potential employee who will have fiduciary responsibilities.
 It will outline habits and skills in financial management as well as potential financial pressure.
 Verify that your intended use of credit reports meets your state's requirements, if any apply (see Restrictions On Use Of Credit Reports For "Employment Purposes").

 Restrictions on use of Credit Reports for "Employment Purposes"Federal, state and local law regarding use of credit reports for employment purposes is rapidly evolving.
-Several states including: California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Oregon, Vermont and Washington restrict employer use of credit reports.
+Several states including: California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington restrict employer use of credit reports.
 See Other State and Local Laws and Regulations.
 It is the employer's responsibility to stay current with changing legal requirements.
 A Matter of Fact is not a law firm and cannot provide legal advice.
 It is important that employers work with counsel to develop an employment screening program specific to their needs.
 Employers should obtain legal advice concerning their legal responsibilities, and to ensure that background check documents, policies and procedures are in compliance with applicable local, state and federal laws and regulations.
 For more see Legal Disclaimer.

 What if I Find Errors on My Credit Report?If you find errors on your own credit report, you will need to contact the Credit Reporting Agencies directly.
 See Credit Bureau Contact Information.